Method creation#

 that waits as an argument an instance variable of Switch class and displays

-information about it using instance variables hostname
+information about it using instance variables hostname and model:

 In [1]: def info(sw_obj):